Long-ji/JSSO/README.md

 ## Run code:<br>
 demo.m

+## Contact :<br>
+If you have any questions, please feel free to contact me at jian_long@nudt.edu.cn.
 The code may produce slightly different results in MATLAB 2014 and MATLAB 2021 versions.

-## Contact :<br>
-If you have any questions, please feel free to contact me at jian_long@nudt.edu.cn

 ## Citation :<br>
 ```